api7/lua-resty-radixtree/README.md

 This project has been working in microservices API gateway [Apache APISIX](https://github.com/apache/incubator-apisix).

-The project is open sourced by Shenzhen [ZhiLiu](https://www.iresty.com/) Technology Company.
+The project is open sourced by [Shenzhen ZhiLiu](https://www.apiseven.com/) Technology Co., Ltd.

 In addition to this open source version, our company also provides a more powerful and performing commercial version, and provides technical support.
-If you are interested in our commercial version, please contact us. email: [yuansheng@iresty.com](yuansheng@iresty.com) .
+If you are interested in our commercial version, please [contact us](https://www.apiseven.com/).

 ## Synopsis